FAQs regarding prospective student advising

-If I apply through OTCAS, do I have to do anything else?
+After I apply through OTCAS, do I have to do anything else?

 Yes.
-In addition to completing the OTCAS application you must also complete an on-line application to the ISU Graduate School Your application will not be considered to be “complete” until all requirements of the Graduate School application have been met.
+In addition to completing the OTCAS application you must also complete an on-line application to the ISU Graduate School.
+Your application will not be considered to be “complete” until all requirements of the Graduate School application have been met.